 4

-Side effects may be significant: Delivery of anti-cancer agents is typically by intravenous infusion following a prescribed course over several months.
+Side effects may be significant: Delivery of anti-cancer agents is typically by systemic intravenous infusion following a prescribed course over months.
 The systemic exposure to chemotherapy agents has significant side effects and may impact quality of life and the ability to tolerate therapy.

 Our plans to revolutionize pancreatic cancer treatment are built on groundbreaking work from cancer laboratories at UNC-Chapel Hill.